SkillsFundingAgency/das-shared-infrastructure/README.md

 This is the primary method used to deploy the infrastructure.
 Configuration is stored securely either in the build definition or variable groups and versioned artifacts are used when deploying.

 ### Local deployment
-To deploy from your local machine run the script below.
-If matching environment variables are not found, you will be prompted for the values.
+ To deploy from your local machine, set each parameter as an environment variable then run the script below.

-**Note**: This deployment method should ***only*** be used for testing purposes.

 ``` PowerShell
 .\Initialize-SharedInfrastructureDeployment.ps1
 ```

-If you want to set environment variables, the names expected can be found in the **metadata** object for each parameter in [subscription.template.json](templates/subscription.json).
+The expected environment variable names can be found in the **metadata** object for each parameter in [subscription.template.json](templates/subscription.json).

 For example: